amuzil/docs/docs/magus/skills/modifiers.md

 ## Common modifiers

-Common modifiers can be unlocked by anyone in the skill tree.
+Common modifiers can be unlocked by anyone in a skill tree.

 ### Focus